 Volunteer to Thrive promotes its development programs in the communities of the municipality of Lázaro Cárdenas located in Quintana Roo.
 Lázaro Cárdenas has 25,333 habitants, where 76% of its population is indigenous and only 2% speak an indigenous language.

 This location has 386 habitants, 132 houses and 97% of them have electricity and piped water and only some have a telephone and internet.

-In Tres Reyes, a volunteer house with rainwater collecting roof, dry toilet and bathroom with biodigester, lockers and shower was built.
-It has a kitchen, a multi use room and a green area with native vegetation; It has Internet and a small library.
+In Tres Reyes, a volunteer house collects rainwater on the roof, it has a dry toilet and bathroom with biodigester, locker and showers.
+It has a kitchen, a multipurpose room and and a green area with native vegetation.
+It also has internet and a small library.

-Pac-chen has 131 inhabitants where 100% are indigenous, almost all speak an indigenous language and only 11% do not speak Spanish.
-In this town there are 27 homes that almost all have electricity, but only slightly more than half have piped water, and although there is no internet however more than 50% have a cell phone.
-For this project it has been possible to build a classroom that has rainwater harvesting, natural lighting, a mural with native animals made with recycling material and a garden of aromatic plants.
+Pac-chen has 131 inhabitants which a 100% are indigenous, almost everyone speaks an indigenous language and only 11% do not speak spanish.
+In this town there are 27 homes of which almost all have electricity, but only slightly more than half have piped water.
+Although there is no internet, more than 50% of the population owns a cell phone.
+For this project it has been possible to build a classroom that has rainwater harvesting, natural lighting, a mural with native animals made of recyclable materials and a garden of aromatic plants.

 Nuevo Durango has 225 inhabitants; 100% of the population is indigenous and it is estimated that 59% of the inhabitants speak an indigenous language and only 4% do not speak Spanish.
 This little town has 63 homes, almost all of these houses have piped water and 92% of them have electricity.
 We have enabled an ecological house with a biodigester, dry toilet, bio air conditioning and a wood-burning stove.